hashicorp/packer/website/source/docs/builders/hyperv-iso.html.md

     machine, without the file extension.
 By default this is "packer-BUILDNAME", where "BUILDNAME" is the name of the build.

+-   `temp_path` (string) - This is the temporary path in which Packer will create the virtual machine

 ## Boot Command

 The `boot_command` configuration is very important: it specifies the keys